lampepfl/progfun-wiki/AssignmentFeedback.md

 ### #4.4 Calling "sort" in a recursive Function

-To sort the the list of frequencies, some solutions of `makeOrderedLeafList` call `sort` in every iteration - this is unnecessary, calling it once on the entire list would be enough.
+To sort the list of frequencies, some solutions of `makeOrderedLeafList` call `sort` in every iteration - this is unnecessary, calling it once on the entire list would be enough.
 To avoid the problem, a helper method might be required.
 Example:

     def makeOrderedLeafList(freqs: List[(Char, Int)]): List[Leaf] =
       freqs.sortWith((a,b) => a._2 <= b._2) match {